 By Aviv Bar Tal, Global Vice President Commercial Nitrogen at OCI Global

-Our rapidly growing world is facing increasingly complex and urgent challenges, from the accelerating pace of climate change and the loss of natural resources and biodiversity, to intense pressure on our food supplies and energy systems.
+Our rapidly growing world is facing increasingly complex and urgent challenges, from the accelerating pace of climate change and the loss of natural resources and biodiversity, to intense pressure on food security and energy systems.

 We cannot produce more food and support our growing population – predicted to reach 9 billion by 2050 – without nitrogen-based fertilizers, which account for 50% of current food production and are essential to maximizing crop yield and minimizing soil degradation.